privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-trusted-auction-service.md

 }
 ~~~~~

-Each interest group MUST first be represented as {{CBOR}}, and then MUST
+A list of interest groups for each owner MUST first be represented as {{CBOR}},
-be indiviudally compressed according to the compression algorithm
+and then MUST be indiviudally compressed according to the compression algorithm
 specified in the message framing ({{request-framing}}).
 This compressed
 interest group data MUST then be aggregated into a map in the complete
 request, which MUST be {{CBOR}} represented by the following {{CDDL}}: